 The Dirty Mechanics were first organized about nine years ago.
 Inventor Dave Ferguson, who holds a number of patents in the radio technology field, and his wife Ellen, a senior software engineer, were co-founders.
 Their daughter and son have both been on the team.

-This past year, there were 41 members of the team.
-Fourteen were students at Saint Andrew’s and the rest were from other public and private schools, or homeschooled.
+Last year, there were 41 members of the team.
+Fourteen were students at Saint Andrew’s and the rest were from other public and private schools, or home schools.
 Part of the value of the diverse club membership is that it enriches the student network and enhances the pool of mentors.
-In addition to Mr. Ferguson and his wife and Mr. Bassil, mentors include structural engineers, website developers, manufacturing executives, graphic designers, mechanical engineers, medical software architects, scientists, and college students who participated in the robotics competition in high school.
+In addition to Mr. Ferguson and his wife and Mr. Bassil, mentors include structural engineers, website developers, manufacturing executives, graphic designers, mechanical engineers, medical software architects, scientists and college students who participated in the robotics competition in high school.

 Myles also earned a $20,000 college scholarship offered through Florida Power & Light’s foundation along the way.
 Both his father, Stewart, and Mrs. Byrne have continued as mentors in the program even though they no longer have a child in the club.
 “A lot of these mentors arrived with their kids but stayed on when the kids graduated because it’s such an exciting program,” said Mrs. Byrne.
 “It’s exciting to teach kids new skills and see them grow.
 And it’s so hands on.”